AndrewGuenther/firstfive/README.md

 ### Specific

 If you wish to have a file copied to a specific location, just place it in the ```specific``` folder (or subfolder) and list it in the ```specific.list``` file.
-You can also use the ```$DIR``` variable to indicate the directory in which ```infect.sh``` is located (This can be useful if you want to inject files into submodules after they are pulled).
 You can also add an "a" to the end of a line to indicate you wish for the file to be appended to rather than overwritten.

 Here's an example:
 ```
-my.zsh-theme    $DIR/link/oh-my-zsh/custom/
+my.zsh-theme    link/oh-my-zsh/custom/
 ssh/id_rsa.pub  ~/.ssh/
 ssh/config      ~/.ssh/
 sources.list    /etc/apt/sources.list a